Last revision: June 27th, 2021

 Secretaries are players that have been appointed by a Judge to assist with filing and processing cases.
 Judges are required to pick their own Secretaries.
 While they may ask for advice, they are not bound by group vote or other influences to make their final decision.

 Staff are players who have applied for and been accepted into a server rank by the server owners; Zombiemold and LatinGoddess.
 There are two entities within Staff: Disciplinary and Non-Disciplinary.
 Disciplinary Staff are members who are responsible for maintaining and enforcing the Vox Populi rules.
-The ranks within Disciplinary Staff include: Helper, Elite, Mod, and Admin.
+The ranks within Disciplinary Staff include: Moderator-in-Training, Moderator, and Admin.
 Disciplinary Staff may work directly with Court to assist with case research if strictly necessary.
 Such research includes player activity reviews and the instances outlined within the Constitution.

 Court Officials Compared to Staff